Napermial/meme_filtering_service/README.md

 # Meme filtering tool

 This tool allows you to gather valuabe metadata from internet culture images.

 - Deduplication
-The images are deduplicated with a hashing algorythm (phash) which is used as a primary identificator in the metadata file.
+The images are deduplicated with a hashing algorythm [imagehash/perceptual hashing](https://github.com/JohannesBuchner/imagehash) which is used as a primary identificator in the metadata file.
 - OCR
 First the text from the image is read with tesseract.
 The image is prepared with transformations such as Gaussian adaptive tresholding and
 - Object identification